michurin/chrome-extension-tab-gatherer/README.md

 However, if you do not want to dig JS, it will be great to see you ideas and issues.

-If you found typos, ugly phrases... you suggestions are welcome with appreciation.
+If you found typos, ugly icons, texts... your suggestions are welcome with appreciation.

 ### Todos / ideas / issues